 The City exacts from all new-construction residential development projects a multi-family development impact fee at the rate of \$1,000 per unit.
-Non-profit multi-family developments for seniors currently are exempted from the fee.
 The rationale of the City in charging the fee, as articulated in the Municipal Code, is that additional multi-family development creates a burden on public service provision, and that additional revenue is needed to offset the cost of these increased services [Gardena Municipal Code Section 15.48.010].
 Revenue collected from the fee is placed in a development impact fund, to be applied to the increased public service costs.
 Overall, planning and development fees total to about \$7,000 per unit.
 However, this varies, as permit fees are based off of valuation of the work.

 The multi-family development impact fee imposes an additional cost on the construction of each individual unit, and may have an impact on the financial feasibility of larger-scale development.
 For this reason, the fee could be considered a constraint on affordable housing production.
-To remove this constraint, the City, as part of the Municipal Code update, adopted Section 15.48.090 to waive the fee for affordable units in multi-family projects that will be kept affordable to lower-income households (i.e., those whose income is less than or equal to 80 percent of AMI).
+Non-profit multi-family developments for seniors are exempted from the fee.
+Additionally, the City, as part of a recent Municipal Code update, adopted Section 15.48.090 to waive the fee for affordable units in multi-family projects that will be kept affordable to lower-income households (i.e., those whose income is less than or equal to 80 percent of AMI).
+Resolution No. 6433, adopted May 12, 2020, waives Quimby fees for lower income units with 30-year restrictions and reduces Quimby fees by 50 percent for moderate income units with 30-year restrictions.